 - (1) All spent fuel is in casks on the ISFSI pads.
 Release of Dissolved and Entrained Gases is not possible. - (2) The percent of limit is based on the ODCM Control 3.2.2 limiting dose (1.5 mrem/quarter to the total body) from liquid effluents and is related to the abnormal leakage of tritiated plant water into the underground environment. - (3) Leakage of contaminated plant water to subsurface areas was stopped in February 2010.
-The release of contaminated groundwater to the Connecticut River is based on site boundary monitoring well data collected during 2019 and reported in Section B. - (4) Dilution due to groundwater flow through the affected subsurface plume area toward the Connecticut River was estimated to be 7.4 gpm (or 3.63E+06 liters per quarter) during 2019.
+The release of contaminated groundwater to the Connecticut River is based on site boundary monitoring well data collected during 2020 and reported in Section B. - (4) Dilution due to groundwater flow through the affected subsurface plume area toward the Connecticut River was estimated to be 7.38 gpm (times the number of days per quarter) during 2020.
 An estimated total error is not applicable.